-When the Friends of the Wild Flower Garden organization was founded in 1952, Martha was a founding member.
+Martha Crone was thus, a founding member of The Friends.
 From the beginning she was Secretary of the Friends, membership secretary and also editor of the Friend’s newsletter, The Fringed Gentian™, the first issue of which came out in January 1953.
-She became treasurer in 1954 and continued as Secretary/Treasurer and membership secretary through 1969 and continued as newsletter editor until May 1971.
-She continued to serve on the Friends Board of Directors. (download pdf file of the first issue)
+She became treasurer in 1954 succeeding Leonard Ramberg and continued as Secretary/Treasurer and membership secretary and newsletter editor until May 1971, having, as editor, written and produced 78 4-page issues over 19 -1/2 years.
+She continued to serve on the Friends Board of Directors until May 1973. (download pdf file of the first issue)

 The Formation of The Friends allowed Martha to obtain some volunteer help on busy days at the Garden.
 In addition, The Friends provided certain funds to obtain items she needed in the Garden, such as a mosquito sprayer, seeds, bulbs, etc. The mosquito sprayer and a later mist sprayer acquired by Ken Avery were quite beneficial as the Garden was heaven on earth for mosquitoes.
 Back in 1933, Theodore Wirth had paid a visit to the Garden on the occasion of the Last Rites Ceremony for Eloise Butler and evidently had written a comment to Martha about the Mosquitoes.
 She replied “I wish to offer my apologies for the ill manners of my mosquitoes, they are rather difficult to train as each one lives only a short time.”
 (8)

-From 1948 to 1957 Martha Crone assembled a collection of Kodachrome slides that she took of plants and landscape of the Wildflower Garden.
+From 1948 to 1957 Martha Crone assembled a collection of Kodachrome slides that she took of plants and landscape of the Wild Flower Garden and some plants from other gardens.
 The assemblage eventually totaled over 4,000 slides.
 As Secretary of The Friends she used these slides to give illustrated lectures about the Garden to various clubs, groups and organizations, eventually logging over 300 groups.

+She also reported these educational activities in her annual report to the Board of Park Commissioners and also in her Secretary’s Annual Report to the Friends Board of Directors.
 After her death in 1989 her daughter Janet, passed the collection to the Friends via Friends member Martha Hellander who was in the process of researching a book about Eloise Butler.
-The Friends sorted the collection and then for a short time, used them at lectures about the Garden, and then deposited the collection at the Minnesota Historical Society.
-Some of those images are shown on this page.
+The Friends sorted the collection and then for a short time beginning in 1993 used them at lectures about the Garden, then later deposited the collection at the Minnesota Historical Society.
+Some of those images are shown on these pages.

-Martha retained the positions of secretary/treasurer and The Fringed Gentian™ editor until 1971, when after about 53 years of service to the Garden and the Friends (38 years after being appointed Curator in 1933 and about 15 years of service to Eloise Butler prior to that), she finally retired from all positions, turning the position of editor over to Mildred Olson.
+After 53 years of service to the Garden and the Friends (38 years after being appointed Curator in 1933 and about 15 years of service to Eloise Butler prior to that), she finally retired from all positions except as a director in May 1971, turning her Friends duties over to Mildred Olson.
 In honor of her long service to both the Garden and The Friends, the new shelter building, constructed and funded by The Friends in 1969 was dedicated to her on May 13, 1970.